Rules & Guidelines

 Rules

-- By submitting an entry, the contestant(s) give The International Safety Media Awards and partners the right to publish the media in part or in whole in any medium.
+By submitting an entry, the contestant(s) give The International Safety Media Awards and partners the right to disseminate the media in part or whole in any medium.
+Copyright of the entry will remain with the entrant.

 Category Descriptions and Guidelines